rpy2/rpy2/doc/source/overview.rst

 JRI
     The Java-R Interface, and its authors, as at several occasions its code was the most practical source of documentation regarding how to embed R.

 Nathaniel Smith
     Great patches, challenging and pertinent comments.

 Walter Moreira, and Gregory Warnes
-    For the original RPy and its maintainance through the years.
+    For the original RPy and its maintenance through the years.